 As we age our production of the sleep hormone begins to decline, along with estrogen and progesterone.
 Children have high levels of melatonin, whereas adults in their late 40s, 50s and 60s and beyond have much lower levels.
 Melatonin supplements can increase levels to promote drowsiness and keep you asleep for longer stretches.
 It can also help you fall back to sleep when a hot flash wakes you up.
 In addition, the increased shut-eye can help you deal with stress more effectively, decrease anxiety and give you greater mental clarity.

-Along with melatonin supplements try these tips to help you unwind and fall asleep more easily:
+Along with melatonin for menopause, try these menopause sleep aids to help you unwind and fall asleep more easily:

 - Do not eat within two hours of going to bed

 - Avoid alcohol, caffeine and other stimulants as much as possible